Certificates of Insurance or Proof of Insurance

 Always check the policy coverage dates to ensure that the policy's effective date is current, and secure a new certificate if the policy expires before the contracted work is complete.

-Always check with the following on Certificate of Insurance.
+Always check with the following.

 - Always check the policy coverage dates and the limits of the policy.